w3f/Grants-Program/applications/setheum-launchpad-crowdsales-pallet.md

 #### Technology Stack

 The substrate pallet is written in rust based on the `FRAME` Substrate framework.
 The pallet types in `types.json` are generated in `JSON`, and the Test Node will be a fork of the `Setheum Node` based on the `substrate-node-template`, the node leverages the `ORML` stack for a lot of functionalities especially `Multi-Currency` functionalities.
-And the GUI to be used in the tutorial is the `Setheum Console` which is a fork of the `polkadot-js` UI;
+And the GUI to be used in the tutorial is a custom `Reach.JS` app utilising `Polkadot.JS`.

 #### Non-Goals